Cramlington: Education

 Until September 2008, all schools in Northumberland operated under a three tier system, however, following a decision to convert the county to a two tier system, Cramlington was chosen as one of the first towns to complete this.
 Prior to the closure of the area's many middle schools, some primary schools relocated to the former middle school sites.
 There had been concern from local residents over traffic and parking arrangements at the new sites.

-Other schools in Cramlington are listed as follows: Hareside Primary School, Hillcrest School, Shanklea Primary School, Burnside Primary School, Cragside Church of England Primary School, Northburn Primary School, Eastlea Primary School, Beaconhill Primary School and SS Peter and Paul's Catholic Primary Academy.
+Other schools in Cramlington are listed as follows: Hareside Primary School, Hillcrest School, Shanklea Primary School, Burnside Primary School, Cragside Church of England Primary School, Northburn Primary School, Cramlington Village Primary School, Eastlea Primary School, Beaconhill Primary School and SS Peter and Paul's Catholic Primary Academy.

 Cramlington Learning Village

-In September 2008 Cramlington Community High School was renamed Cramlington Learning Village as it gained two new year groups in line with the move to a two tier system.
-The village has three sections: the Junior Learning Village (for Years 7 and 8), the Senior Learning Village (for Years 9 to 11) and the Advanced Learning Village (for Years 12 and 13).
-The school was rated outstanding in four successive Ofsted inspections, however in July 2015, this rating was lowered to 'inadequate'.
-In February 2017, this was raised to 'Good'.
-In July 2022, the school was to be chosen to be part of the Government's School Rebuilding Programme, which could involve a state-of-the-art rebuild or refurbishment to the derelict 1960s buildings.
+In September 2008, Cramlington Community High School was renamed Cramlington Learning Village as it gained two new year groups in line with the move to a two tier system.
+The school has three sections: the Junior Learning Village (for Years 7 and 8), the Senior Learning Village (for Years 9 to 11) and the Advanced Learning Village (for Years 12 and 13).
+The school was rated outstanding in four successive Ofsted inspections, however was rated 'inadequate' in July 2015, sparking controversy between pupils, staff and parents.
+This however was raised to Good in successive reports from February 2017 and March 2022.
+The school's most recent inspection published July 2026, the school is recognised as performing to a 'strong standard' in five areas, and to 'expected standard' in two areas.
+This comes the Ofsted grading system stopped making 1-word overall judgements of schools.

+In July 2022, the school was to be selected to be part of the Government's School Rebuilding Programme (SRP).
+Construction work is now underway, with a new 10,000m² 3-storey teaching complex set to open on site in October 2027 by contractors Bowmer + Kirkland, costing a total of £49.8 million.
+9 of the existing 1960s buildings are to be demolished shortly after to create sports pitches.